Create an online match schedule for your Funino matchday

 The goalkeeper should be actively involved in play.
 No goal kicks or throws over the midfield line.
 Back passes should not be picked up with hands.
 If they are: No foul, but coaching improvement.

-How was Funino created and why is it good for children?
+How did Funino originate and why is it considered beneficial for children?

-Funino – the name says it all: "Fun" stands for enjoyment and "Niño" for child.
-This special playing style was developed in 1990 by Horst Wein to give young footballers more fun and ball contacts.
-Unlike traditional 7 vs 7 football, smaller teams (often 3 vs 3 or 4 vs 4) play without fixed positions or even goalkeepers.
+Funino – the name says it all: "Fun" stands for enjoyment and "Niño" means child.
+This special format was developed in 1990 by Horst Wein to give young footballers more fun and more touches on the ball.
+Unlike traditional 7-a-side football, smaller teams (usually 3v3 or 4v4) are the focus – without fixed positions or even a goalkeeper.

-Funino is played with four mini-goals.
-After each goal, the teams rotate so that all children get regular playing time and no one has to sit on the bench.
-The field and game times are age-appropriate, resulting in short, intense matches.
+In Funino, matches are played with four mini goals.
+After every goal, the team rotates so that all children are regularly involved and no one has to sit on the bench.
+The pitch size and match duration are adapted to the age group, resulting in short, intense games.

-Funino ensures that more children actively have the ball, improve their technique, and most importantly, experience the joy of the game.
-This new format is a key part of the national reform in children's football, which will become mandatory in Germany from the 2024/2025 season – bringing more fun, success, and ultimately more young players into football.
+Funino aims to ensure that more children are actively involved with the ball, improve their technical skills, and above all enjoy playing football.
+This format is a key element of the nationwide reform of youth football in Germany, which becomes mandatory from the 2024/2025 season – for more joy, more success experiences, and ultimately more young talent in football.

 Benefits of Funino